abbasahmed40/kubernetes/README.md

 ## Kubernetes
-congiuring Kubernetes cluster using containerd.
-Before runing script make sure that you have <b>/etc/hosts</b> entries if your resprective machines, for calcico also you should have entrie of <b>localhost 127.0.0.1</b>
+configuring Kubernetes cluster using <b>containerd</b>.
+Before running the script make sure that you have <b>/etc/hosts</b> entries if your respective machines, for calico also you should have entry of <b>localhost 127.0.0.1</b>